danielkjones/CryptoTracker/README.md

 ## TODO

 Feature
-- Fix timestamps in the CSVs
-- Need to have a step that will read the output and print / log for the end user
 - Basic logging
-- Trim / Rename data that is in the pricing data frame

 Testings
 - Confirm that the CSV outputs all make sense
 - Run end-to-end test on the code

 Quality
 - Ensure proper commenting